krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 # Performance considerations

 Beyond sequence numbers already defined in Section 5.2.1 and 5.2.4, the only additional overhead of QPACK is the base index added to header blocks.
-In the common case, the index should consume 1 byte per header block.
+For a connection with fewer than 256 requests, the index would consume 1 byte per header block.

 It might be advantageous to allow implemenations to send header frames on the HTTP control stream (QUIC stream 3).
 Such headers would not be associated